ahmetcaliskan1987/examly/cran-comments.md

+## Test environments
+* local Windows 11 install, R 4.4.2
+* win-builder (devel and release)

-## Resubmission
+## Reverse dependencies

-This is a resubmission for `examly` version 0.2.0.
+There are no reverse dependencies.

 ## Description of changes
-This is a minor update including UI enhancements and statistical refinements:
+This is a minor update (0.2.0) including UI enhancements and statistical refinements:
 * Added UI helpers: 'Select All' for items and 'Distribute Weights' button.
 * Refined Statistics: Separated discrimination metrics (Point-biserial vs. UL27) and added interpretation guidelines based on literature.
 * Fixed a bug in parsing pasted answer keys with irregular spacing.